xy2z/PineDocs/readme.md

 ## Todo v1.0
 - Responsive themes: default + wiki
 - Themes should only be in 1 theme (not array)? (so you can't fuck up) ('theme_structure' and 'theme_color'?)
-- Theme template (in 'themes' dir)
-- Security: Are there other ways to go back in a dir like '../'?
 - Config should be ignored?
 How to keep it from being overwritten.
-- "Start" page should start at 'index.*'.
-- Apache config example file (for github wiki)
 - Test:
 	- Test on ubuntu with content_dir? :) (testpingu01)
 	- Test images: jpg, png, gif + more?